genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 {
   "name": "string", /* Optional */
   "description": "string", /* Optional */
-  "action": "string", /* save (default), saveNewRevision, savePublishNewRevision */ "revisionId": "integer", /* Required when action = save */ "prompt": "string", /* Required */
+  "action": "string", /* save, saveNewRevision (default), savePublishNewRevision */ "revisionId": "integer", /* Required if user needs update an existant revision when action = save */ "prompt": "string", /* Required if revisionId is specified or in case of actions saveNewRevision and savePublishNewRevision*/
   "llmSettings": {
     "providerName": "string",
     "modelName": "string",